PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/OutbreakFinder.md

 This program repeatedly refresh maps to search for desired Massive Outbreak (MO) or Massive Massive Outbreak (MMO) Pokémon.

-It can also search for MMO Pokémon with star symbols which are gauranteed to have a second wave.
+It can also search for MMO Pokémon with star symbols which are guaranteed to have a second wave.

+Note: MMO related functionalities are only present in upcoming Program v0.16.

 <img src="images/OutbreakFinder-0.jpg">